jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   .. admonition:: if you are on using MacOS_ type this in the terminal

-    first install brew_, if you do not have it already
+    first install brew_ (The Missing Package Manager for macOS), if you do not have it already

     .. code-block:: shell